The Last of Us Part 2 becomes the fastest-selling PS4 exclusive

 The Last of Us Part 2, Sony's post-apocalyptic survival game set decades into a pandemic that nearly wipes out humanity, has become one of the company's fastest-selling games ever.
-The company said it tallied more than 4 million copies sold to customers a week after its release on June 15.
+The company said it tallied more than 4 million copies sold to customers through June 21, after its release on June 19.

 The game follows characters from 2013's blockbuster The Last of Us, a grizzled smuggler named Joel and a gay teenager named Ellie, four years after they traveled across the country facing down gangs, militias and other desperate survivors.
 The game also centers on a pandemic fungus that takes over people's brains and disfigures their bodies.